CoreyA1-cyber/CoreyA1-Cyber/README.md

 ## What I'm About

 I build things to prove I understand them.
-Every repo here is a standalone lab — real investigations, real tooling, real write-ups.
+Every repo here is a standalone lab.
+Real investigations, real tooling, real write-ups.

 Currently focused on **SOC operations, threat analysis, and detection engineering.**